davesheinbein/ui-kit-modern/src/components/Radios/Explanation.md

 ## Overview

 The `Radios` folder implements a DRY, configuration-driven system for all types of radio groups and selectors in the UI kit.
-It supports standard radios, button groups, card selections, toggle switches, image/color/size pickers, and more, all using a single, unified `Radio` component, a central configuration registry, and a factory for rapid, declarative radio creation.
+It supports standard radios, button groups, card selections, toggle switches, image/color/size pickers, and more, all using a single, `Radio` component, a central configuration registry, and a factory for rapid, declarative radio creation.
 This system ensures consistency, extensibility, and rapid development of selection UIs.

 ## Key Files and Structure